 - Assemble coupling on pump shaft and driver shaft (if not installed earlier). - b) Check motor direction of rotation. - c) Check and write down Flowserve recommended impeller setting for final adjustment. - d) Pump to motor alignment and final coupling - Mount two magnetic indicator bases on the discharge head at 90 degrees to each other - Set the indicator tips on the shaft just above the seal and at 90 degrees to each other.
 (Usually parallel and perpendicular to the discharge nozzle) push the shaft (parallel to discharge) back and forth (without bending shaft) - Note and record the minimum and maximum indicator readings.
-Do the same procedure at 90 degrees to the discharge - Set the shaft in the center of the maximum and minimum indicator readings both directions.
+Do the same procedure at 90 degrees to the discharge

+- Set the shaft in the center of the maximum and minimum indicator readings both directions.
 If the shaft will not stay in this position, use small wooden wedges between the shaft and seal bolts to hold the shaft.
-The indicators can now be removed e) Mount the magnetic base on the drive half coupling (a band clamp may be necessary to hold base due to limited space).
+The indicators can now be removed - Alternate method for pump with packing: Using an inside micrometer, measure the space between the shaft and the packing box bore.
+Do this both parallel and perpendicular to the discharge nozzle e) Mount the magnetic base on the drive half coupling (a band clamp may be necessary to hold base due to limited space).
 Position the tip of the indicator on the pump shaft just above the seal.
 Slowly rotate the driver shaft.

-- Using the wedges center the shaft so the measurements taken at 180 degrees to each other are within 0.10 mm (0.004 in.) of being equal

-(For pumps using jackscrews for motor go to step f).
+Using the wedges center the shaft so the measurements taken at 180 degrees to each other are within 0.10 mm (0.004 in.) of being equal (For pumps using jackscrews for motor go to step f).